 - It provides a way to open the discussion about which charities we are choosing for each other.
 And you know it won’t add a burden to their budget since they are only getting you one small thing anyway.

 - Rather than stressing about lines at the mall and getting the latest doohickey before it’s sold out, Christmas became an occasion for giving to the Tiny Tims of the world – and isn’t that what the true meaning of Christmas ought to be?
 Even for those who are not Christian?

 - It is a simple transition to make.
 It requires only a conversation with family members, most of whom will be relieved at not having to deal with “Christmas” mall mobs and glad for the chance to do good rather than buy stuff they’re not sure you want anyway.

 I have shared this with friends over the years.
-One decided to buy a family tree each year, some to make sure they shop at local stores, and so on.
+One decided to buy a living tree each year, others to make sure they shop at local stores, and so on.
 I would be interested in hearing if you decide to adapt this to your family, and what form it takes when you do.
 If you need ideas for charities, see the site at Charity Navigator, which will tell you which charity in many different categories is best at spending donations on the cause, rather than on administration.

 That is the story of Mom’s greatest Christmas present.
-She passed away five years ago, at midnight the night of December 2nd, during her favorite time of the year.
+She passed away six years ago, at midnight the night of December 2nd, during her favorite time of the year.
 I share this now, not just because it’s a great idea that deserves wider use, but as a way to honor Mom’s compassionate spirit.
 I miss her most around Thanksgiving and Christmas.

 I wish you a very happy, relaxed, contented holiday season, and a very merry Christmas.